Portrait of Dora Maar: Description

-In this portrait, Maar's face is particularly remarkable for its experimental style, as the image depicts both the profile of the face and the frontal face in conjunction, which provides an opportunity to convey several perspectives.
+In this portrait, Maar's face is particularly remarkable for its experimental style, as the image combines both a profile and a frontal view of the face.
 Maar is looking directly towards the artist, which is impossible, but made possible by the artist's rendering of the subject.
 The other eye is looking inwards, towards herself.
 Picasso is therefore able to show two aspects of the face simultaneously, which convey two sides of the self.

 This portrait of Maar is reminiscent of Helena Fourment with a Carriage, a painting by Peter Paul Reubens in 1639.

 Significance and legacy

 Portrait of Dora Maar clearly shows the importance of the subject in Picasso's life.
 He painted numerous portraits of her during their relationship.
 Maar shared Picasso's life during the interwar period, a tumultuous time leading up to World War II.
 Connections have been drawn between the torment of the young woman as depicted in Picasso's portraits and the political upheavals of the period, particularly in Spain.
 The portrait therefore may be seen as a reflection of the anxiety caused by the Spanish Civil War, which broke out, a year before, in 1936.